Advertising, PR and Media Design (APRD)

 Covers both traditional and emerging digital advertising methods, the popular platforms used to execute ads, and the leading analytic tools that can be used to assess advertising performance.
 Core advertising platforms covered include search, display, social media, native advertising, sponsored content and mobile.
 This class focuses on best practices and Key Performance Indicators that go with each advertising platform.
 Department consent required.

-Requisites: Restricted to MS Business Analytics (BUAN-MS) majors or MKAG-CERG students only.
+Requisites: Restricted to MS Business Analytics (BUAN-MS) majors and MKAG-CERG students only.

 Grading Basis: Letter Grade